Up to 60% off sofas & mattresses — limited‑time deals.

 • Storage: multifunctional storage ottoman.

-• Covers: removable seat/back elements and detachable components for easier cleaning (listed).
+• Covers: removable seat and back elements for easier cleaning.

 Review Score